compositejs/datasense/docs/installation.md

 ## Insert script file

-You can download the [bundle file](./dist/index.js) and insert it into your web page, then you can use the global namespace `DataSense`.
+You can download the [JavaScript bundle file](../dist/index.js) and insert it into your web page by `script` tag, then you can use the global namespace `DataSense`.
 Following is a sample.

 ```typescript
 const { PropsController } = DataSense;